Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 Try one today!

-Once you have your audience selected, you need to craft a compelling tweet that will convince them to follow you.
+Once you have your audience selected, craft a compelling tweet that will convince them to follow you.

 This is the tweet that shows up in people’s Home feed, and you only get one chance to make a first impression.